 The uncertainty in stiffness is assumed to come from uncertainty in soil stiffness.
-Though no soil modeling is included in the present analysis, this mainly introduces a shift of the mean stiffness and hence one may still consider the impact of a stochastic uncertainty in the soil stiffness.
+Though no soil modeling is included in the present analysis, this mainly introduces a shift of the mean stiffness, and hence one may still consider the impact of a stochastic uncertainty in the soil stiffness.
 The effect of soil pile stiffness on the fundamental eigenfrequency of a monopile was discussed in Kallehave et al. (2015).
 The expected range of the fundamental frequency was found to be [0.937, 1.045] as a ratio of its mean value.
-If we symmetrize this as [0.94, 1.06] and use the fact that global stiffness of a monopile is proportional to the square of the fundamental eigenfrequency, we can then obtain the expected range of global stiffness as [0.88, 1.12] as a ratio of global stiffness follows a Normal distribution, we obtain that $\theta{\text{stiff}} \sim \mathcal{N}(1, 0.052)$, i.e. a coefficient of variation (CoV) of 0.052.
+If we symmetrize this as [0.94, 1.06] and use the fact that global stiffness of a monopile is proportional to the square of the fundamental eigenfrequency, we can then obtain the expected range of global stiffness as [0.88, 1.12] as a ratio of its mean value.
+Taking this to be a 98 % confidence interval and, for lack of other information, assuming that the uncertainty in global stiffness follows a normal distribution, we obtain that $\theta{\text{stiff}} \sim \mathcal{N}(1, 0.052)$, i.e., a coefficient of variation (CoV) of 0.052.
 As an independent confirmation, this is close to, if a bit higher, than what would be obtained from Andersen et al. (2012) and Damgaard et al. (2015) (each giving a coefficient of variation of about 0.04).